Abhyuday-Gupta912/ryptonite_taskphase_Abhyuday/PONDERING PATH.md

 Invoking 'win'....
 pwn.college{kC70CEhLXasaElPxwNWrkEHG0ij.dZzNyUDLycTN0czW}
 ````
 In this, we create a file named **win**.
-In win e write the command `cat /flag`.
+In which we write the command `cat /flag`.
 Now since we want the cat function to be available in path and also the win file we need needs to be in th path. we add the `~` or the `/home/hacker` directory to the path address.  \
 Now we can change the permissions to access the win file to allow all users to read write and execute it.
 now if we run the `/challenge/run` command, we can find the win file and execute the command within to get the flag..